leelavarshini97/SupportIQ/README.md

 ✅ Demonstrates backend design thinking
 ✅ Showcases product mindset — modular, mentor-led learning
 ✅ Ready for integration into a simple frontend or dashboard

----

-## 🧩 Future Enhancements

-- Integrate AI recommendations for personalized module suggestions
-- Auto-generate quizzes from content (using LLM APIs)
-- Add analytics endpoints for completion rates and engagement insights

----

-### 🏁 Conclusion

-This project demonstrates my approach to blending **technical design**, **learning enablement**, and **product thinking** — by solving a real-world problem through structured knowledge sharing.